NEET UG Counselling 2025: 2nd Round 04 September, Eligibility & Dates

 • Register on the MCC portal (mcc.nic.in) to show your interest in AFMC admission.

-• After registration, your details are sent to AFMC, which conducts its own selection process.
+• After registration, your details are sent to AFMC, which conducts its selection process.

 • MCC only handles registration; it doesn’t conduct the selection or allot seats.